SensorsINI/v2e/README.md

 '--rotate' is very **IMPORTANT**, because some files in the DDD20 dataset are recorded upside down.
 More information regarding this can be found in the documentation of DDD20 dataset.

-One example is shown below, the left side is the ground-truth DVS frames, and the figure on the right side shows the histogram plot of the generated events within the region denoted by the black box.
-Histograms of the ground-truth events and our generated events are plotted in the same figure.
-It can be seen that the distribution of generated events is quite similar to the distribution of the real events.
+One example is shown below, the left side is the ground-truth DVS frames, and the figure on the right side shows the histogram plot of the generated self within the region denoted by the black box.
+Histograms of the ground-truth self and our generated self are plotted in the same figure.
+It can be seen that the distribution of generated self is quite similar to the distribution of the real self.

 <p float="left">
   <img src="media/counting.gif" width="320" class="center" />